Quick Answer

 The Bottom Line

 Consulting rates should reflect the value you deliver, not just the time you spend.
 Use the cost-plus method as your floor, benchmark against market rates, and push toward value-based pricing as you build your reputation.
+Most successful consultants review and adjust their rates annually — if you haven't raised your rate in the past year, you're effectively giving yourself a pay cut due to inflation.

 And always invoice professionally.
 A polished, itemized invoice reinforces that you're worth every dollar.
 InvoiceBloom lets you create detailed consulting invoices in minutes — with line items for each service, clear payment terms, and automatic tracking.
 Create your first invoice free.